nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 ### **Integrated Debugging That Just Works**
 Press F5 in VS Code and get full debugging capabilities: breakpoints, variable inspection, step-through debugging, and the debug console - all running inside your containerized environment.

-### **Live Code Updates Without Rebuilding**
+### **Live Code Updates With Volume Mounts**
-Save a Javascript file and see changes instantly.
+Docker Compose volume mounts enable true hot reload: save a React file and see instant browser updates, edit Python code and watch Django restart automatically.
 No rebuilding images, no restarting containers, no waiting around.

 ### **Consistent Environment for Your Entire Team**
 Every developer gets the exact same Python version, Django version, PostgreSQL version, and system dependencies.
 Zero "works on my machine" issues.